mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/install/requirements/index.md

 <p class="message--note"><strong>NOTE: </strong>Only NVIDIA GPU instances are supported.</p>

-The [Kaptain installation][install] example illustrates the resources required to install Kaptain and its dependencies without running any type of workload.
+The [Kaptain installation][install] column lists the resources required to install Kaptain and its dependencies without running any type of workload.
 In other words, the **bare minimum** resources.
 These resources must be **freely available** within the cluster for the installation to succeed.

-The [Kaptain SDK with Tensorflow tutorial][tensorflow] example illustrates the resources required to install Kaptain and run the Kaptain SDK with Tensorflow tutorial.
+The [Kaptain SDK with Tensorflow tutorial][tensorflow] column lists the resources required to install Kaptain and run the Kaptain SDK with Tensorflow tutorial.
 Again, these resources must be **freely available** within the cluster, and should not be allocated to any other applications.

-For **on premise** installations, horizontal scalability is limited by the overall size of the cluster and its quotas.
+For **on premises** installations, horizontal scalability is limited by the overall size of the cluster and its quotas.

 For **cloud** installations, scaling out can be limited by resource quotas.